mernst/plume-bib/README.md

 automatically obtain and/or update a copy.

-You can also set the `PLUMEBIB` environment variable to the location of your clone (usually a directory named bib), so that you will have just one clone rather than one for each paper you write.
+You can also set the `PLUMEBIB` environment variable to the location of your clone (such as a directory named `~/bib/`), so that you will have just one clone on your computer rather than one clone for each paper you write.

 USAGE
 -----

-To choose the abbreviated (short) or unabbreviated (long) version of the bibliography strings, use one of these commands in your LaTeX file:
+To choose the abbreviated (short) or unabbreviated (long) version of the bibliography strings, use one of these commands in your LaTeX file, depending on how verbose you want citations to be:

 ```
-    % Use either "-abbrev" or "-unabbrev" to control citation verbosity.
     \bibliography{plume-bib/bibstring-abbrev,...,plume-bib/crossrefs-abbrev}
+or
     \bibliography{plume-bib/bibstring-unabbrev,...,plume-bib/crossrefs}
 ```